thoughtram/blog/_posts/2015-12-21-introducing-angular-2-master-class.md

 title:      "Angular 2 Master Class: Jump Start"

 date:       2015-12-21
-update_date: 2015-12-21
+updatedate: 2015-12-21
 summary: "Angular 2 beta has been released and the year 2016 is right around the corner.
-We've been following the development of Angular 2 since the early days to stay on top of what's happening in the framework.
-In fact, we've contributed to it a couple of times and we still do.
-Today we'd like to share some very exciting news with you that probably have a lot been waiting for."
+We'd like to share some very exciting news that many have  been waiting for."

 categories:
   - announcements